-Our services are unique and effective: both our youth and adult students beat California state averages for staying in school and progressing in English.
+Our services are unique and effective: both our youth and adult students surpass California state averages for staying in school and progressing in English.
 Our volunteers are creating change by helping newcomers learn English, build their skills, graduate high school, and navigate their new communities.
-The success of our services lies in our collaborative approach: our staff and volunteers encourage parents, teachers, and school officials to work together to support our students.
+The success of our services lies in our collaborative approach: our staff and volunteers work with parents, teachers, and school officials to support our students.

 RT Annual Reports

 Check out our current and past annual reports here: